 It’s also important to add incentives and upgrades throughout the duration of a customer’s loyalty program to increase the likelihood that they will remain loyal to your brand.
 For example, if they’ve spent a certain amount or accumulated a specific level of points, upgrade them to gold status.

-To guarantee repeat business, positive reviews and customer referrals, you need to intentionally implement each of these aspects into your customer journey when working with Lifecycle Marketing.
+To guarantee repeat business, positive reviews and customer referrals, you need to intentionally implement each of these aspects into your customer journey when working with Lifecycle Automation.
 Encourage referrals by creating incentives for customers and partners in an effort to grow your client base.

 “If businesses don’t handle their relationships the right way, people who are brought on as clients won’t become repeat customers and they end up missing out on having a lot of lost potential referrals and repeat business,” said Martineau.
-“Those are the biggest challenge areas that businesses have and Lifecycle Marketing helps guide them towards strategies to improve.”
+“Those are the biggest challenge areas that businesses have and Lifecycle Automation helps guide them towards strategies to improve.”

 Set up a customer referral program in the following ways: